N. Provisions, Contingent Liabilities and Contingent Assets

 Trade receivables

-Around 25% of the sales are export sales.
-For major part of the sales, customer credit risk is managed by requiring domestic and export customers to pay advances before transfer of ownership, therefore substantially eliminating the Company’s credit risk in this respect.
+All of the sales are domestic sales.
+For major part of the sales, customer credit risk is managed by requiring domestic and export customers to pay advances before transfer of ownership, therefore substantially eliminating the Company's credit risk in this respect.

 Impairment